 Additional Tips & Resources:

 If you’re a regular listener to the Beginner’s Garden Podcast, you’ve probably heard me talk about how I don’t like fresh tomatoes.
 And because I don’t eat them that way, I mainly grow only paste tomatoes.
-As I talked about in episode 8 – How to Grow a Salsa Garden – using canning or paste tomatoes will save you time because they have more flesh and less juice.
+As I talked about in a previous episode, using canning or paste tomatoes will save you time because they have more flesh and less juice.
 But, if you’re using slicing tomatoes, all of what I’m talking about here will still apply; you just may have to simmer some of these recipes longer.